Informatievlaanderen/OSLO-EA-to-RDF/README.md

 - `package`: the name of the package (representing an ontology)that should define this property.
 Defaults to guessing this based on the connected elements.
 [More details below.](#specifying-packages)
+- (optional) `association`: For connectors with association classes only.
+Defines how the split connector is connected to the association class.
+[More details below.](#association-classes)
 - (optional) `domain`: The URI of the domain for this property (overriding the automatically derived one).
 - (optional) `ignore`: A boolean flag that will make the tool ignore this property (eg: `true`).
 - (optional) `name`: The string used to complete the URI for this element.